 It often goes this way.
 The sellers launch their listing with a great marketing campaign and at the right time of year.
 Almost immediately they are flooded with interested buyers who have been waiting for a home just like theirs to hit the market.
 Most of the offers a property will receive happen within the first few days or weeks of the listing going live.

 Some sellers mistakenly conclude that all these early offers must mean they have underpriced the property.
 The dollar signs appear in their eyes, and they start to think they can make more by waiting.
 Unfortunately, there is little you can do about this except wait for them to realize their mistake or another listing comes along.

 Have you received pre-approval for a mortgage?
 Or, do you have enough money in the bank for an all-cash purchase?
 If your answer was no to both questions, you’ve given the seller good reasons to reject your offer.
 Remember, being pre-qualified is not the same as being pre-approved for a mortgage.
 The latter makes for a stronger offer as it assures the seller you’ve been thoroughly vetted by a financial institution for the necessary funding of the purchase.

 Try to see it from the seller’s perspective.
 They could have two great offers to decide between.
 One for the asking price but with no pre-approval.
 The other, slightly less but with pre-approval.
 Chances are they’ll go with the second offer as it’s far more of a sure thing.

 You could have everything else in your favor but if the timing isn’t desirable for the seller your offer stands a good chance of being rejected.
 Before making an offer, you should find out what type of closing date the seller can work with.
-If they’re in need of a quick closing a 60-day closing date may not work.
-Similarly, if you make an offer with a very long closing date that drags out the escrow for weeks this can put the seller off.
-A good buyer’s agent will know what questions and answers to seek before making an offer.
-If the timing isn’t right this can sink a deal.
+If they need a quick closing, a 60-day closing date may not work.
+Similarly, if you make an offer with a very long closing date that drags out the escrow for weeks, this can put the seller off.
+An excellent buyer’s agent will know what questions and answers to seek before making an offer.
+If the timing isn’t right, this can sink a deal.